 Measurand's PDU contains a 10.80 V, 3350 mAhr Lithium Ion Battery Pack that can be fully charged in under two hours.
 Measurand recommends that you fully charge your PDU prior to usage in the field.
 The PDU can be charged using the included wall charger or charged on the go using the included car charger.

 WARNING: Charging the PDU requires a USB-C Power Delivery (PD) 30 W charger that is capable of 15 V at 2 Amps.
 The PDU cannot be charged by plugging it in to a PC using the USB 2.0 Type A adapter.
-It will only charge with the USB-C to USB-C cable plugged into the included wall charger or car charger.
-In countries where the included 110 V power adapter cannot be used directly, Measurand recommends combining the included adapter with a travel adapter to facilitate charging the PDU.
+It will only charge with the USB-C to USB-C cable plugged into the included wall or car charger, or a charger matching the requirements above.
+In countries where the included wall charger cannot be used directly, Measurand recommends combining the included wall charger with a travel adapter to facilitate charging the PDU.

 Figure 1: PDU with Accessories.
 (1) PDU, (2) USB-C PD Wall Charger, (3) USB-C PD Car Charger, (4) USB-C Cable, (5) USB-C to USB 2.0 Type A adapter